Create bootable media

 If you select an existing .iso image, the Task Sequence Media Wizard deletes that image from the drive or share as soon as you proceed to the next page of the wizard.
 The existing image is deleted, even if you then cancel the wizard.

-Staging folder: The media creation process can require a lot of temporary drive space.
+Staging folder: The media creation process can require much temporary drive space.
 By default this location is similar to the following path:

 %UserProfile%\AppData\Local\Temp.
-Starting in version 1902, to give you greater flexibility with where to store these temporary files, change this value to another drive and path.
+To give you greater flexibility with where to store these temporary files, you can change this value to another drive and path.

-Media label: Starting in version 1902, add a label to task sequence media.
+Media label: Add a label to task sequence media.
 This label helps you better identify the media after you create it.
 The default value is

 Configuration Manager.
 This text field appears in the following locations: